You are reading the State of New Jersey Job Descriptions. This is not a Job Vacancy Announcement.

 KNOWLEDGE AND ABILITIES:

-Knowledge of federal and state agencies' policies relating to the department or
+Knowledge of federal and state agencies' policies relating to the department’s or agency's jurisdiction.

-Ability to analyze regulatory laws, rules, and policies and apply them to specific cases.
+Ability to analyze and interpret regulatory laws, rules, and policies and apply them to specific cases.

 Ability to draft statutes, rules, regulations, decisions, orders, and reports.